Tenex (Tendonitis Procedure)

 Tenex is a trademarked procedure commonly used to treat chronic pain and functionality issues caused by tendonitis of the knee, shoulder, elbow, hip, ankle and foot.

 During a minimally-invasive Tenex procedure, damaged tissue is removed without the involvement of an arthroscope or an open surgical technique.
 The incision made for the procedure is so small it doesn’t require stitches.

 This procedure is also known as a percutaneous tenotomy or percutaneous fasciotomy.

 Examples of tendinitis and tendon related disorders that may be treated using the Tenex Procedure include:

-If you suffer from chronic pain or recurring symptoms due to tendinitis, call one our Orthopedic Centers and schedule an appointment to have your disorder accurately diagnoses and evaluated by a doctor.
-Our specialist will be able to determine if you are a candidate for a Tenex Procedure and advise you of any other possible treatments available.
+If you suffer from chronic pain or recurring symptoms due to tendinitis or a tendon disorder, call one our Orthopedic Centers and schedule an appointment to have your condition accurately diagnosed and evaluated by an orthopedic doctor or podiatrist.